msawyers312/technical-writing/modules/mod2.md

-*Can I request a transcript by mail, fax, or email?*
+***Can I request a transcript by mail, fax, or email?***

 We do not accept transcript orders my mail, fax or email.
 All orders must be placed online.
 Unsolicited requests for transcripts made by mail, fax, or email will be discarded.

 ---

-In order to make the text legible I added a header denotation to "Temple Transcript Request Text", made sure there were proper line spaces within the markdown to separate lines of texts from headers, and bolded "Student Responsibility" as well as italicized the hypothetical question to make it more noticable without making it into a header.
+In order to make the text legible I added a header denotation to "Temple Transcript Request Text" and the subsequent secitons and made sure there were proper line spaces within the markdown to separate lines of texts from headers.